howaboutwe/experimental/README.markdown

 anywhere in code.
 In fact, the framework will throw an exception if you reference an experiment that is not in code.

-Moving an experiment from the in_code to the removed section of `config/experiments.yml` and running `rake experiments:sync` will remove the experiment and expire the cache.
+Removing an experiment from `config/experiments.yml` and running `rake experiments:sync` will remove the experiment and expire the cache.

 ```yaml